SelinaWang/CompArchFA15/Midterm/MidtermDeliverables.md

 ###Input Conditioner###
 ####Specification####
-The input conditioner debounces a noisy signal which has a button noise that decays within 1 second and gives out a smooth, stable signal.
+The input conditioner debounces a noisy signal which has a button noise that decays within 1 millisecond (33 clock cycles) and gives out a smooth, stable signal.
 ####Inputs####
 1 bit noisy signal from button press
 ####Outputs####